bizworks-org/inventos/README.md

 - Events: `GET/POST /api/events`, `GET /api/events/[id]`
 - Settings: `GET /api/settings?email=...`, `PUT /api/settings`

+## Asset Status Taxonomy & Migration

+The Asset Status field has been standardized to the following values:

+- In Store (New)
+- In Store (Used)
+- Allocated
+- In Repair (In Store)
+- In Repair (Allocated)
+- Faulty – To Be Scrapped
+- Scrapped / Disposed
+- Lost / Missing

+If you are upgrading from a version that used the legacy statuses (Active, In Repair, Retired, In Storage), run the migration script to update the `assets.status` ENUM and map existing rows:

+- File: `db/migrations/003_update_asset_status.sql`
+- What it does:
+	- Temporarily expands the ENUM to include both old and new values
+	- Maps legacy values → new taxonomy:
+		- Active → Allocated
+		- In Repair → In Repair (Allocated)
+		- Retired → Scrapped / Disposed
+		- In Storage → In Store (New)
+	- Restricts the ENUM to only the new values

+Run the SQL in your MySQL environment after `001_init.sql`.
+Always back up your data before schema changes.

 ## Notes
 - Predictive Analytics has been removed from navigation and routing.
 - Images are served from real assets (no figma:asset imports).